OneMillionDevs/stewards/README.md

 Create a pull request or reach out to a Steward directly to get assistance with contributing.

-In short, until a Code of Conduct is ready (and even then) treat others with respect, compassion and patience.
+In short, until a Code of Conduct is ready (and even then) treat others with respect, compassion, and patience.

 ### Contributors